Photo of hands working at desk

 • While the AMT has gone through many revisions since its origination in 1969, for the most part, it still serves its original function of closing tax loopholes for the wealthiest taxpayers.

-Here's how AMT works:
+Here's how the alternative minimum tax works:

 • You calculate your regular taxable income.